-You must follow the examination rules and teachers' instructions at all times during the conduct of an assessment task.
+You must always follow the examination rules and teachers' instructions during an assessment task.
 You may not have electronic devices, mobile phones and/or notes without the specific approval of the teacher conducting the task.
 Notes must not be taken from an assessment task room without the approval of the teacher in charge.
 You must not behave in any way that is likely to disturb the work of any other student or upset the completion of the task.
-If you engage in misconduct you risk being excluded from an assessment task and/or receiving a zero mark for that task, and parents will be notified.
+If you engage in misconduct, you risk being excluded from an assessment task and/or receiving a zero mark for that task, and parents will be notified.
 The Appeal Process can be followed by the affected parties.